rochageorge/canonical/README.md

 ## Usage

 First you will need to give permissions to the file and then execute the command to fetch the data, download the file and create the statistics.
-You can choose two option architectures, passing as argument, example: ./package_statistics.py arm64 or ./package_statistics.py udeb-arm64.
+You can choose the architectures from two options, passing an argument, example: ./package_statistics.py arm64 or ./package_statistics.py udeb-arm64.

+    Options: amd64, udeb-amd64, arm64, udeb-arm64...
     1. chmod +x package_statistics.py;
-    2. execute ./package_statistics.py <architecture>
+    2. execute ./package_statistics.py <architecture>.